electricimp/MongoDBStitch/README.md

 ### Callbacks

 All requests that are made to the MongoDB Stitch service occur asynchronously.
 Every method that sends a request has an optional parameter which takes a callback function that will be called when the operation is completed, successfully or not.
 The callbacks’ parameters are listed in the corresponding method documentation, but every callback has at least one parameter, *error*.
 If *error* is `null`, the operation has been executed successfully.
-Otherwise, *error* is an instance of the [StitchError class](#stitcherror-class) and contains the details of the error.
+Otherwise, *error* is an instance of the [MongoDBStitchError class](#mongodbstitcherror-class) and contains the details of the error.

-### StitchError Class
+### MongoDBStitchError Class

 Represents an error returned by the library and has the following public properties: